 We stayed in Flowers, which had a cosy living room with sofa and balcony; a compact kitchen with pine cupboards; a polished concrete bathroom with a shower, big white oval washbasin and Korres toiletries; and a bedroom with a big comfy bed, subtle lighting and another balcony.
+Sky II can connect to Sky I (the double room) to create the Sky Apartment, sleeping up to 5.
 Slightly quirkier is Olive, with its open-plan living space and a larger-than-life rural wall-photo.
 We also liked Pomegranate, whose fabrics and brickwork provide splashes of namesake orange-red.

 Daily breakfasts are delivered in a wicker basket, at the hour of your choice.
 Each evening, you fill in a form to say what you'd like the next morning - freshly squeezed orange juice, local seasonal fruit (we had strawberries in May), yoghurt, homemade cake and more.
 Later in the day, the cafe is open for coffee, cake, tapas and wine (ideal for lunch but closed in the evenings).